ggcarrots/django-carrots/source/python_xmas_tree.rst

     Let the People List contain people who should receive gifts.

     For each person (known as the Person), which is on the list of people:
-        Provide a gift to Person
+        Provide a gift to the Person

 Formatting of text above is not accidental.
 This is actually a disguised program in Python::